flatironinstitute/kachery-p2p/README.md

 You also need to be running a kachery daemon on your computer (sort of like a dropbox daemon) and choose a channel name for distribution.
 But once another person (on your kachery channel) has the file, it's okay if you don't seed it any more.
 In this way it is similar to [BitTorrent](https://www.bittorrent.com/) or the [Dat Protocol](https://www.datprotocol.com/).

-There is also a very nice integration with python where you can share numpy arrays (or other files) with minimal effort:
+There is also a very nice integration with python where you can share NumPy arrays (or other files) with minimal effort:

 ```python
 import kachery_p2p as kp